agbrs/agb/book/src/articles/saving.md

 For most save media types this overhead is negligible, but for EEPROM 512B (only 512 bytes total), you may only be able to fit a single slot with very small data.
 If you're targeting EEPROM 512B, you may not be able to store anything in data and put everything in metadata.
 Use unit `()` as your data type.

-The `min_sector_size` parameter controls the minimum allocation unit.
-The minimum is 128, but this also limits the size of the metadata (which must fit within one block).
-For flash, the minimum is 4096 due to hardware requirements.

 # Save file upgrades